ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 After you have defined your information barriers policy, wait at least 24 hours for the policy to work its way through your data center and services.
 Then, validate the information barriers status for a specific user by using the Get-InformationBarrierRecipientStatus (https://github.com/MicrosoftDocs/office-docs-powershell/blob/InfoBarrier-chrisda/exchange/exchange-ps/exchange/policy-and-compliance/Get-InformationBarrierRecipientStatus.md) cmdlet.

+> [!TIP]
-We recommend testing with a few users who are included in information barriers policies, as well as with a few users who are not included in those policies.
+> We recommend testing with a few users who are included in information barriers policies, as well as with a few users who are not included in those policies.

-### To view or edit your organization's information barriers policies
+### View and edit information barriers policies

 1. As a global administrator or compliance administrator, create a remote PowerShell session to the Security & Compliance Center.
 (To get help with this, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell).)